leo-arch/clifm/src/README.md

 <sup>2</sup> The [stealth mode](https://github.com/leo-arch/clifm/wiki/Specifics#stealth-mode) achieves basically the same functionality: disabling access to config files.
 However, there is an important difference: if compiled with `CLIFM_SUCKLESS`, functions handling configuration files are directly removed from the source code, resulting in a smaller binary.

-<sup>3</sup> Without `libmagic`, querying files MIME type implies grabing the output of the [file(1)](https://www.man7.org/linux/man-pages/man1/file.1.html) command, which of course is not as optimal as directly querying the `libmagic` database itself (we need to run the command, redirect its output to a file, open the file, read it, close it, and then delete it).
+<sup>3</sup> Without `libmagic`, querying files MIME type implies grabbing the output of the [file(1)](https://www.man7.org/linux/man-pages/man1/file.1.html) command, which of course is not as optimal as directly querying the `libmagic` database itself (we need to run the command, redirect its output to a file, open the file, read it, close it, and then delete it).
 Though perhaps unnoticiable, this is an important difference.

 ## 6) Plugins